conan-io/docs/examples/tools/autotools/llvm_clang.rst

 Quick explanation of the profile:

-- The ``compiler.runtime`` definiton is the important differentiator to distinguish between Msys2-Clang and LLVM/Clang with the MSVC runtime.
+- The ``compiler.runtime`` definition is the important differentiator to distinguish between Msys2-Clang and LLVM/Clang with the MSVC runtime.
 The LLVM/Clang defines this ``compiler.runtime``, while the Msys2-Clang doesn't.
 - The MSVC runtime can be either dynamic or static.
 It is important also to define the runtime version (toolset version ``v144``) of this runtime, as it is possible to use different ones.